(Some names and locations have been changed)

 “I don’t know.
 Maybe.
 I don’t know.
-Time has passed.
 What would Gary say?”

 “Gary’s on vacation for two weeks.
 Crebbs waived his rights.
+What can he say?
 Would he confess again,” Sleeve asked, “up on the scene.
 Would he walk you around the 3rd floor and explain what he did?
 Could you get him to do that?”

 “You know he won’t do it for anyone but you.
 Go try, Hock.”

-I didn’t work for the DA’s Office, but I kind of do.
-We all do in this business and the police chief and sheriff are really just anal, hotel managers.
-And, as the old Al Pacino movie line goes, “just when I thought I was out…they pull me back in.”
+I didn’t work for the DA’s Office, but I kind of do, you know?
+We all do in this business, and the police chief and sheriff are really just anal retentive, hotel managers.
+And, as the old Al Pacino movie line goes, “Just when I thought I was out, they pull me back in.”

 Sleeve set it all up.
-1 pm.
+1 p.m., the next day.
+Two days after the escape attempt.
 I went to the SO.
 Sleeve was waiting there for me.
 Their crime scene people and operators of the video equipment were at the ready.
 Tracker Douglas was also at the ready to facilitate.
 Crebbs was brought down to the same interview room and there we were again.
 Just me and him.
 He was surprised to see me.
 This was the kind of guy that, if you fight him?
 And you beat him?
 He respected you even more.
 And, after some conversation, like a damn salesman on cue, I reluctantly began my requested pitch.

 I guess he had nothing better to do!
 Why not.
 His face was expressionless.

 And we did.
-Uncuffed, he stood beside me, on the third floor, with all the hooting and hollering of a hot, un-air conditioned day in the county jail.
+Uncuffed, he stood beside me, on the third floor, with all the hooting and hollering of a hot, un-airconditioned day in the county jail.
 I read his Miranda rights yet again on film.
 Maybe the 24th, 25th time?
 I don’t know anymore.
 He waived them again.
 I asked him to start explaining what happened.
-He walked us to the exercise area, showed the particulars on the exercise bike where he got the pipe for his shank…showed us everything, right up to the point where we had our physical confrontation in that day room by the phones.
-I was wondering how he would handle that part of the tour?
+He walked us to the exercise area, showed us the particulars on the exercise bike where he got the two pipes for his shanks…showed us everything, right up to the point where he and we had our little, physical confrontation in that day room by the phones.
+I was wondering how he would handle that, describe that part of the tour?
 Just at this point, I asked him a question and broke his chain of thought.

 “Is it over?”
 Howard asked.